-Like Washington, many of America’s earliest presidents made their fortunes off the land (and the slaves who worked it), but not all were as fiscally prudent as GW.
-Thomas Jefferson, inherited much of his fortune from his father, and expanded it through land speculation and a series of government positions.
-TJ, however, was the ultimate spendthrift, blowing his $234 million nest egg on lavish entertaining and fine food.
+Like Washington, many of America’s earliest presidents made their fortunes off the land (and the slaves who worked it), but not all were as fiscally prudent as he was.
+Thomas Jefferson inherited much of his fortune from his father, and expanded it through land speculation and a series of government positions.
+Jefferson, however, was the ultimate spendthrift, blowing his $234 million nest egg on lavish entertaining and fine food.
 Jefferson was also a collector on a massive scale, with a particular passion for books.
 In 1815, he helped the government—and his bank account—when he sold his personal collection to the Library of Congress following a devastating fire.
 He used the money to pay off some creditors—and then promptly began buying more books to replace them.
 Unsurprisingly, he died deeply in debt.

 Jefferson’s close friend and fellow Virginian, James Madison was the largest landowner in Orange County, Virginia, thanks in part to his 4,000-acre Montpelier plantation.
 But “Little Jemmy” left the White House a poorer man than he entered, thanks to a collapse in the value of his tobacco-producing lands.
-It didn’t help matters that his stepson, Payne Todd, was a profligate spender whose personal problems drained the Madison’s financial—and emotional—coffers.
+It didn’t help matters that his stepson, Payne Todd, was a profligate spender whose personal problems drained the Madisons' financial—and emotional—coffers.
 Before his death in 1836, Madison had gone through much of his estimated $101 million fortune, forcing his widow Dolley to sell Montpelier and its remaining slaves.
 She lived in relative poverty for the rest of her life, before finally receiving a cash influx when Congress purchased her husband’s papers a year before her 1849 death.

 By the mid to late-19th century, however, many of America’s presidents, like many Americans themselves, could no longer count on land ownership and agriculture to provide financial success.
 So it’s perhaps no surprise that this time period saw some of the nation’s poorest presidents, relatively speaking.
-Presidents Buchanan, Lincoln, Andrew Johnson, Hayes and Garfield may have been prominent attorneys and politicians before they entered the White House, but none were worth more than $5 million in today’s dollars.
+Presidents Buchanan, Lincoln, Andrew Johnson, Hayes and Garfield may have been prominent attorneys and politicians before they entered the White House, but none was worth more than $5 million in today’s dollars.
 Ulysses S. Grant struggled to hold a job before winning fame on Civil War battlefields, and then lost what little money he had thanks to an unscrupulous business partner.
 Grant was only able to provide for his family’s financial future by writing a best-selling autobiography shortly before his death.

 Theodore Roosevelt inherited a fortune built on his family’s shrewd investments in the industrial sector, then spent most of it on unsound investments of his own, including buying up large, unsuccessful tracts of land out West.
 He recouped some of his losses, however, on other real estate deals, placing him in the top 10 richest presidents with an estimated net worth of $125 million.